 Verify that your Project is in the City of Miami

 You need to ensure that your property is in City limits, and you'll need your property's folio #.
 You can find this using our GIS tool, hit "search" and search your address.
-Or, you can do a county property search - if your folio # begins with -01, your property is in the City of Miami.

-NOTE: The GIS search bar auto-populates to a specific format.
+NOTE: The search bar auto-populates to a specific format.
 Type slowly and wait for your address to pop up.
 If you're not in the City of Miami, your address won't appear.

-Prepare Before you Apply
+Prepare Before You Apply.

 Meet with a Qualified Licensed Contractor

 - It is recommended that you seek-out a qualified contractor who is familiar with this type of work.

 - Owners of residential properties may qualify as an owner/builder, which requires an exam and an interview.

 - View owner builder requirements if you'd like to take the exam at: 444 SW 2nd Ave, 4th Floor.